-Here I list the products available from Hobby Lobby.
-If you decide it isn’t the right fit for you, I have a few other recommendations to suit your needs.
+I list the products available from Hobby Lobby.
+If you decide it isn’t the right fit, I have other recommendations.

 Table Of Contents